How Inbound Marketing and Web Design go hand in hand

 The buyer’s journey

 A key area where web design and inbound meet is search engine optimisation, otherwise known as SEO.
-A well put together web site will appear in relevant searches and inbound marketing relies on good SEO in order to make it easier for visitors to discover your content.
+A well put together website will appear in relevant searches and inbound marketing relies on good SEO in order to make it easier for visitors to discover your content.
 When we post content, we’re always ensuring that every new post is properly optimised with the correct long form keywords and can be found easily.
-You can read more about SEO here.

 Once visitors are on your site it is crucial that you can offer content that is relevant to all stages of the buyer’s journey.
 What is the buyer’s journey you ask?
 Whether they’re just browsing to find more information out about their problem, they’re considering solutions or they have decided that they want to purchase your solution; they need to be directed appropriately.